 Pressure forming occurs by using highly pressurized air to press the plastic against the tool while a vacuum removes any air between the tool and plastic.
 This method fits the plastic tightly to create sharp corners and clear definition.
 Pressure forming applies three times the pressure of vacuum forming and creates results similar to injection molding with a faster lead time and a lower cost.

 Twin-sheet forming is often used to create pieces with hollow cores or separate internal components, like tubes and plastic chutes.
 We take two adjacent sheets of plastic and fit them around a tool to shape them, then fuse the two pieces together.
 In order for the pieces to join correctly, they must be formed in perfect alignment, so this method requires the highest level of precision.

 - Door interiors

-Contact API for Custom Injection Molding and Thermoforming for Farm and Construction Equipment
+Contact API for Custom Injection Molding and Thermoforming for Construction Equipment

 If you are seeking durable, long-lasting plastic components and parts for construction vehicles and equipment, reach out to Advanced Plastiform, Inc. Our experienced team of designers, engineers, and manufacturers will work with you to determine the best method of manufacture for your components and help you create the perfect design for your needs.
 We proudly serve seven states, including North Carolina, South Carolina, Pennsylvania, Maryland, Tennessee, Georgia, and Virginia.